 - type of platform and browser used.

-WA Police record the details of any email sent using our website contact page, including your server IP address.
+The WA Police Force records the details of any email sent using our website contact page, including your server IP address.
 All reasonable steps are taken to protect personal information you provide to us through this avenue from unauthorised access or improper use.
 These steps provide a high level of protection within the limits of available technology.

-Where you consider that we have not complied with the principles outlined in this statement, you may in the first instance lodge a complaint with the Western Australia Police, Office of Information Management or the Assistant Commissioner, Professional Standards and Investigation.
+Where you consider that we have not complied with the principles outlined in this statement, you may in the first instance lodge a complaint with the Western Australia Police Force, Office of Information Management or the Assistant Commissioner, Professional Standards and Investigation.

-Should you not wish the alleged breach of compliance to be dealt with internally by WA Police, you may refer your complaint to the WA Ombudsman.
+Should you not wish the alleged breach of compliance to be dealt with internally by the WA Police Force, you may refer your complaint to the WA Ombudsman.